Documentation, Examples, and Software for SPARC Map Reuse

 When running the SPARC generic scaffold workflow:

-There are two user interactive steps: Scaffold Creator (with identifier OrganScaffold), and Argon Viewer (with identifier ViewCreation) and there are also two non-interactive steps for exporting the view, one with the identifier WebGLExport, and one with the identifier ThumbnailExport.
+There are two user interactive steps: Scaffold Creator (with identifier OrganScaffold), and Argon Viewer (with identifier ViewCreation) and there are also four non-interactive steps for exporting the view with the identifiers STL, VTK, WebGLExport and ThumbnailExport.

 The first interface encountered when executing the workflow is the Scaffold Creator interface where modifications to the scaffold are made.
 In the Scaffold Creator interface we can change species, variant, finite element density, etc. When first executing the workflow, the interface will be configured as per the scaffold from the target dataset.
 The Done button is used to confirm the organ scaffold configuration and move to the next step of the workflow.